Alfresco/alfresco-ng2-components/docs/tutorials/using-conponents.md

 Level: Beginner
 ---
 # Using components
+In this tutorial you will learn the common basics on using ADF components and Angular components in general.

 The best option you should consider when you plan to use an ADF component and want to learn the details of its usage, is always to check the documentation for the component you are looking to use.
 More in general, there are three different ways to use, extend and configure an ADF component:
 1. Configuration properties.
 2. Event listeners.